In this guide:

 Weight: 8 – 35 lbs

-Positions: Front (facing parent and way from parent), one hip, two hips, “kangaroo,” and “explore”
+Positions: Front (facing parent and away from parent), both hips, “kangaroo,” and “explore”

 As a footnote, whilst I strongly advocate babywearing, I believe it’s not something to get fanatical about.
 From my experience, there are times when setting your little one down in a decent baby swing or bouncer is a healthy and good thing.
 For example, when your shoulders are sore or you need to scrub the toilet.
 I’d say don’t get overly anxious about settling your little one down from time to time.
-I’m no expert, but with my son, Dara, I feel it even contributed to him being comfortable in his own space, ie, independent.
+I’m no expert, but with my son, Dara, I feel it even contributed to him being comfortable and independent in his own space.